-Guidelines on Intellectual Property Rights: All students and staff at NUI Maynooth are subject to the Intellectual Property Policy, and therefore should familiarise themselves with it: http://graduatestudies.nuim.ie/sites/graduatestudies.nuim.ie/sites/graduatestudies.nuim.ie/files/documents/currentpostgrads/IP_Policy.pdf
+Guidelines on Intellectual Property Rights: All students and staff at Maynooth University are subject to the Intellectual Property Policy, and therefore should familiarise themselves with it.

 Postgraduate Researchers are expected to work to the same ethical standards as other academics within their department and the University.
 All research projects must have ethical approval.
 In some cases the project may need to be considered by the University's Ethics Committee.
-For further information, please consult the Graduate Studies webpage:
+For further information, please consult the University Research Policies.

 Plagiarism: Plagiarism is intolerable at all levels of academic life and scholarly activity.
-Please consult the following NUIM library document on plagiarism: http://library.nuim.ie/about/documents/plagiarism.pdf
+Please consult the following MU Policy on Plagiarism.